rustfoundation/foundation.rust-lang.org/policies/media-guide.md

 If you have any doubts about whether your intended use of a Rust Trademark requires permission, please contact us.

-This document was derived in part from the <u>Python Software Foundation Trademark Usage Policy</u>.&nbsp;
+This document was derived in part from the [Python Software Foundation Trademark Usage Policy](https://www.python.org/psf/trademarks/).

 ## **The Rust trademarks**